-Dr. Walker has held faculty and academic leadership appointments at Brown University, University of Virginia, Virginia Union University, University of Richmond, and Winston-Salem State University and was visiting professor at the Historisches Institut at Friedrich-Schiller Universität Jena in Germany.
+Dr. Walker has held faculty and academic leadership appointments at Brown University, University of Virginia, Virginia Union University, and Winston-Salem State University and was visiting professor at the Historisches Institut at Friedrich-Schiller Universität Jena in Germany.
 He is a current member of the Board of Directors of the Virginia Interfaith Center for Public Policy.